ZJONSSON/hyperscrape/README.md

 Hyperscrape is a stream-component that accepts urls from upstream and pushes parsed pages downstream.
-If the input is an object that contains an `url` property, a clone of that object will be the prototype for the output object.
+If the input is an object that contains an `url` property, the output will be added to that object.
 Each output object contains `url`, `response`, `responseHeaders` and the cheerio parsed content in `$`.

 Hyperscrape is initialized by two arguments.
 First argument is the maximum number of concurrent requests allowed and the second argument contains options for the hyperquest stream.
+If an `url` is defined in the options object, it will be passed on to the stream as the first url to process.